tedneward/Azgaarnoth/Classes/Fighter/GhostWarrior.md

 **Spirit save DC** = 8 + your proficiency bonus + your Wisdom modifier

 ## The Spirit Path
+*3rd-level Ghost Warrior feature*

-At 3rd level, as long as you have at least one spirit you have not invoked, you gain proficiency in two skills chosen from History, Medicine, Religion, and Survival.
+As long as you have at least one spirit you have not invoked, you gain proficiency in two skills chosen from History, Medicine, Religion, and Survival.
 If you have called upon all your spirits, you lose this feature until you complete a short or long rest.

 ## Ghostly Counsel
+*7th-level Ghost Warrior feature*

-When you achieve 7th level, as a free action you can call upon any one of your spirits to double your proficiency bonus in one skill of your choice, in place of the usual bonus that spirit provides.
+As a free action you can call upon any one of your spirits to double your proficiency bonus in one skill of your choice, in place of the usual bonus that spirit provides.

 ## Greater Spirit Choir
+*10th-level Ghost Warrior feature*

-Starting at 10th level, add three additional spirits to your choir.
+Add three additional spirits to your choir.
 At 18th level, you gain an additional three spirits.

 ## Resurgence
+*15th-level Ghost Warrior feature*

 At 15th level, you regain access to two spirits of your choice if you have no spirits remaining to call upon when you roll initiative.

 # Spirits